Skip to content

 • Moodle plugin.

 Issue Open Badges 3.0 from Moodle, which is stuck on 2.0.
-Open edX coming.
+Open edX is next.

 • Verifier widget.

-Embed an iframe or script so partners verify in their own interface, with no redirect.
+Embed an iframe or script so partners verify certificates inline, no redirect.

 We charge for hosting and enterprise features, never per recipient.
 The core stays open.